UK Warns EU Vaccine Export Ban Would Be counter-productive - UrduPoint

 However, a supply shortfall from the Serum Institute of India -- the world's biggest vaccine maker -- means the rollout's next phase covering people in their 40s will be delayed from April until May.

 In contrast Europe has struggled with its jabs campaign.
-Von der Leyen said AstraZeneca had delivered only 30 percent of the 90 million vaccine doses pledged.
+Von der Leyen said AstraZeneca had delivered only 30 percent of the 90 million vaccine doses pledged in the first quarter.

-Brussels is furious the firm has been able to deliver on its UK contract while falling short on the continent.
+Brussels is furious the firm has appeared to been able to deliver on its UK contract while falling short on the continent.

 The company has blamed production delays at its EU plants, while Britain has noted its jabs come from a number of sources outside the continent.